Erhs2020/Transformers-game-1/notes.md

 add new blaster in game :)

-after resetstates is run the animations don't change (look at the order of which things are happening or something else)
+after resetstates is run the animations don't change (look at the order of which things are happening or something else) ✓

-for jump anim hold first frame before jump velocity
+for jump anim hold first frame before jump velocity✓